eugenia1984/english/glossary.md

 ``Tech trends`` refer to popular developments in technology.

-- **tricky**: is used to describe something that is difficult, complicated, or challenging to deal with.For example:

-`The instructions were tricky to follow.` -> The instructions were hard to understand or complicated.
+- **tricky**: is used to describe something that is difficult, complicated, or challenging to deal with.For example: `The instructions were tricky to follow.` -> The instructions were hard to understand or complicated.

-`Solving this problem is tricky.` -> Solving the problem is difficult.

 - **tweaks**: are small changes or improvements.
 For example: `We just need a few tweaks to finish the design`. –> This means minor adjustments are needed